RubberDuckCollector/lanugage-learning/personal/maths/README.md

 1. I'm going to start from the beginning of GCSE/IGCSE, which (I think) teaches up from the introduction of basic concepts like ratios, to the *canonically* hardest topics on there, which are compound inverse functions with algebraic fractions and some absolute bs with some geometry and vectors on IGCSE Higher.

+# Plan, structure, and more

+1. Edexcel IGCSE
+    - As you can see in the file tree, I've replicated the spec by AO1, 2, and 3 components.
+        - Then, I've made dirs for each unit.
+        - The unit numbers are contiguous, which is something I didn't know.
+The units are just assigned an AO number ig.
+    - My README structure:
+        - Let's use AO1, unit 1 numbers and the number system as an example.
+            - In `1.1-integers-f`, I'll put a README file there.
+            - It's named `AO1-1-1.1-README.md`.
+I think that's a good naming system
+                - From computer science I've learnt that systems for everything from naming files and variables to the structure of files is essential for maintainable systems.

 # IGCSE-EDEXCEL

 - If a dir has `-f` on the end, it's in foundation but I'm lumping everything into the higher tier because foundation maths is too slow for me